-Tips on Finding an Orthopedic Surgeon
+Tips on Finding an Orthopedic Surgeon in Honolulu, Hawaii

 An orthopedic surgeon is a specialized doctor who has gone through many years of training and certification levels to help patients manage issues with bones, joints, and connective tissue.
 While they are experts in surgical techniques, they do not always recommend surgery to all patients.
 Rather, they recommend conservative treatments, physical therapy, and help patients prevent injury and joint pain when appropriate.
 When you have a bad injury or nonoperative treatments are not working, orthopedic surgeons have the skills necessary to help you.
 Talk to your bone doctor, Dr. Morton about your orthopedic concerns today!

 Where is the best hospital to have orthopedic surgery in Hawaii?Paul Norio Morton, MD2021-02-28T20:02:19-10:00

 Dr. Paul Norio Morton is a Board-Certified Orthopedic Surgeon that practices on Oahu and the Big Island.
 He treats a broad range of orthopedic conditions including arthritis, sports injuries, hip and knee replacements, trauma, and robotic joint arthroplasty.
 He believes in treating his patients with a holistic approach – incorporating patient’s desires and expectations into the treatment of their musculoskeletal problems.